Skip to main content

 • Sending invitations to multiple patients at a time.

-It is important to know if the patient’s email address is already linked to an active Passport account as their invitation will differ:
+It is important to know if the patient’s email address is already linked to an active patient portal account as their invitation will differ:

-• If the patient’s email is not linked to an active Passport account, then your invitation will simply prompt the patient to register for a new account.
+• If the patient’s email is not linked to an active patient portal account, your invitation will prompt the patient to register for a new account.

-• If the patient’s email address is linked to an active Passport account (e.g., they have a Passport account with another Elation doctor or for a family member), then your invitation will prompt them to link the new account to their existing one.
+• If the patient’s email address is linked to an active patient portal account (e.g., they have an account with another Elation doctor or for a family member), your invitation will prompt them to link the new account to their existing one.

 Patient’s Invite Experience